Mern-A-team/MERN-assessment-documentation/READMEdraft.md

 **Front end**

 The front end REACT segment of the app will be deployed on Netlify.
 Netlify is a popular and extremely easy to use deployment service for front end applications.
 REACT with all its complexity all in all is actually really only a static site upon deployment.
+This makes Netlify perfect for this purpose.

 **Database**

+MongoDB Atlas is a fully-managed cloud database developed by the same people that build MongoDB.
+Atlas handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice.

+---

 ## Data flow diagram